-W. Excess Electricity Utility Payments
+W.U.
+Excess Electricity Utility Payments RRHA PAID UTILITIES

-Residents in units where RRHA pays the utilities will be charged for excess electricity utilities.
+Residents in units where RRHA pays the utilities will not be charged for excess electricity utilities and a consumption allowance will not be established.
+Families must take reasonable steps to conserve water, gas, and electricity and avoid unreasonable uses.
 This charge shall be applied as specified in the lease.
 [24C.F.R. § 966.4(b) (2)] Residents that are paying flat rent and in units that are individually metered, will be charged for the excess utilities used above the allowable level.

-X. Resident-Paid Utilities.
+X.V.
+Resident-Paid Utilities.